What to Wear to Court 2026: Ultimate Courthouse Attire Guide

 Are open-toed shoes acceptable for women in court?

 No, closed-toe shoes are the standard for both men and women in courtroom settings.
 While open-toed shoes might be acceptable in many professional workplaces, courtrooms maintain more conservative dress codes.
-Choose pumps, flats, or loafers in neutral colors to ensure appropriate attire.
+Choose pumps, flats, or loafers in neutral colors.

 What if I can't afford professional court attire?

 Many resources exist to help.
 Contact your attorney or public defender's office about clothing assistance programs—many maintain clothing closets specifically for clients.
 Community organizations, churches, and nonprofits often have professional clothing programs.
-Additionally, thrift stores frequently have professional sections where you can find appropriate attire affordably.
 The court wants you dressed appropriately and resources exist to help make that possible.

 Can I show tattoos or piercings in court?

 While attitudes toward tattoos and piercings have evolved, courtrooms remain conservative environments.
 If possible, cover visible tattoos with clothing and remove facial piercings (excluding small nose studs or earrings).
-This isn't about hiding who you are—it's strategic impression management in a formal setting where you want focus on your case, not your appearance.
-Once proceedings conclude, you can return to your normal presentation.
+This isn't about hiding who you are—it's strategic impression management in a formal setting.

 Does courtroom attire really affect case outcomes?